Applications for the 2024-25 academic year are now OPEN!

 KIPP Northern California aims to provide high-quality, client-centered, and culturally responsive mental health services designed to support students with varying levels of need.
 All students should have access to quality mental health services and as such, all services are free to students and provided regardless of insurance in order to reduce barriers to mental health care, meet students where they are at, and challenge mental health stigma.
 Learn more about our Mental Health and Wellness Program.

-Applications for the 2023-24 school year are open for Grades TK-8.
+We are still accepting applications for the 2023-24 school year for Grades TK-8.
 You can submit your online application here or visit the school to submit an application.

 Only applications that are received by the Open Enrollment deadline will be considered in the Lottery.
 Applications received after the Open Enrollment deadline will be considered on a first-come-first-served basis.
 Lottery decisions will be sent to families via text and email.